Tsinghua-MARS-Lab/Online_Map_Construction_Benchmark/readme.md

 # Online HD Map Construction Benchmark for Autonomous Driving

 This is a benchmark for the online map construction task.
-This task aims to construct the local HD map from onboard sensor observations (cameras images/LiDAR scans).
+This task aims to construct the local HD map from onboard sensor observations (cameras images).

 ![surrounding_images](https://github.com/Tsinghua-MARS-Lab/Online_Map_Construction_Benchmark/blob/master/resources/surrounding_images.png)